The Structure of Flavor Mixing and Reconstruction of the Mass Matrix: Motivation

 On the other hand, we have obtained almost all fermion masses and PMNS/CKM mixing parameters in experiments.
-There is a common characteristic in the fermion mass distribution $m_1^f\ll m_2^f\ll m_3^f$ for $f=u,d,\nu,e$ (in which the neutrino mass is assumed to be of normal order).
-Defining the mass hierarchy $h_{ij}^f=m_i^f/m_j^f$, we find that $h_{12}^f,h_{23}^f\ll1$, which could be treated as zero at the leading order approximate, i.e., $h_{12}^f=h_{23}^f=0$ (called the hierarchy limit).
+If assuming normal order neutrino masses, there is a common characteristic in the fermion mass distribution $m_1^f\ll m_2^f\ll m_3^f$ for $f=u,d,\nu,e$.
+Defining the mass hierarchy $h_{ij}^f=m_i^f/m_j^f$, we find that $h_{12}^f,h_{23}^f\ll1$, which could be treated as zero at the leading order approximation, i.e., $h_{12}^f=h_{23}^f=0$ (called the hierarchy limit).
 We pose the question of what influences the hierarchy limit could bring on flavor mixing.
 In the SM, mass hierarchy and flavor mixing are confused into ambiguous Yukawa couplings.
 It is unclear whether these two independent questions arise from different principles or mechanics.
 If the answer is yes, mass hierarchy and flavor mixings can be addressed from independent mechanisms.
 With the help of the Yukawa basis, flavor mixing can be investigated from a clear point of view.
-To uncover the final flavor structure of fermions is definitely a key point in the future.
+Uncovering the final flavor structure of fermions is a key point in the future.
 This is the first mission in this paper.

 Due to the flavor mixing matrix arising from up-type and down-type fermion mass matrix diagonalization transformation, it provides some information about the mass matrix that can be used to reconstruct the mass matrix.
-An interesting question is whether all fermion mass matrices come from a common structure.
-Another mission is to investigate the homology of mass matrices.
-By decomposing the flavor mixing matrix into factorized matrices, we analyze the difference between up-type and down-type mass matrices to seek the common origin of mass.
+Another mission is to investigate the homology of mass matrices, i.e. whether up-type and down-type mass matrices come from a common structure.
+By decomposing the flavor mixing matrix into factorized matrices, we analyze the difference between up-type and down-type mass matrices to seek a common origin of mass.